pinterest/gestalt/docs/markdown/develop.md

   ```bash
   yarn jest -u
   ```
-  - Run Playwright accessibility integration tests.
+  - Run **Playwright accessibility integration tests**.
 If any documentation examples are expected to fail accessibility testing, wrap the example in a container with `data-skip-accessibility-check`.
   ```bash
   yarn playwright:test accessibility/
   ```
-  - Run Playwright visual diff snapshot tests.
-If any component changes are expected to visually modify your component, you must update the snapshot tests.
-In order to update the Linux snapshots in the tests, you must build a docker file and then run docker.
+  - Run **Playwright visual diff snapshot tests**.
+If any component changes are expected to visually modify your component, you must update the snapshot tests

   ```bash
   # Start the documentation server (required for updating macOS snapshots)
   yarn start